IR35 – What should agencies & hirers do between now & April 2023?

 • Follow ALL HMRC Guidance on meeting Reasonable Care, creating and issuing a compliant SDS in the expected time frames and recording and saving ALL evidence of compliance.

-• Do not halt or pause any compliance processes or remove resource within your organisation currently deployed to facilitate and manage IR35 responsibilities.
+• Do not halt or pause any compliance processes or remove resources within your organisation currently deployed to facilitate and manage IR35 responsibilities.

 • Speak with your recruitment partners to confirm your policy of ‘ongoing compliance’ for IR35 purposes, and continue to document all evidence of such compliance

-• Have clarity on what possible enforcement action may take post 6th April 2023 changes, specific to the ‘Statute of Limitations’ rule contained in HMRC CH52100 and 53300 – HMRC can investigate up to 6yrs for tax loss purposes after the changes to IR35.
+• Have clarity on what possible enforcement action may be taken post 6th April 2023 changes, specific to the ‘Statute of Limitations’ rule contained in HMRC CH52100 and 53300 – HMRC can investigate up to 6yrs for tax loss purposes after the changes to IR35.

 • Start planning for the changes NOW; seek independent and expert advice to understand and consider options to ensure any risk is mitigated from 6th April 2023, where there will be an indirect risk to you under IR35.